-There’s no denying the obvious, the ski season will soon be upon us.
-Even if you aren’t a skier or snowboarder, there is plenty of ski-free family fun to enjoy in Whistler, slopeside activities with kids.
-From bouncing to zip-lining, skating and snowflake-eating, here’s how to enjoy family-friendly Whistler and have fun in beautiful British Columbia, beyond the slopes.
+Even if you aren’t a skier or snowboarder, there is plenty of ski-free family fun to enjoy in Whistler.
+From escape rooms to zip-lining, ice skating and snowflake-eating, here’s how to enjoy family-friendly Whistler and have fun in beautiful British Columbia, beyond the slopes.

 There is no shortage of fun and active things to do for families and kids in Whistler.
 The village and surrounding area is packed with activities and sights to see.
 That includes the road up to Whistler too.
 The Sea to Sky Highway will surprise you with scenic views, fun attractions, and tasty pit stops.